Save Money and Energy in Your Apartment

-Don’t worry…here are 3 Ways to Save Money & Energy in Your Apartment.
+Don’t worry…here are 3 Ways to Save Money and Energy in Your Apartment.
 Saving energy keeps your rent from increasing a lot and helps make the world a greener place.

 I’m sure you have heard some of these tips before, but they work and bear repeating.
 Turn off the water while brushing your teeth, only run the dishwasher when it is completely full, when you take a shower save the water that that is usually wasted as you wait for the water to warm up.
 You can use it for watering your plants or for your pet to drink.
 Another way to save water is to put a rust-proof bottle in the toilet tank to lessen the amount of water used with each flush.